MidgeOnGithub/js-rock-paper-scissors/README.md

 This project is meant to demonstrate basic understanding of Javascript, including basic syntax, conditionals, and functions.

 ### Reflections
 Beyond the HTML and browser use in testing, the coding for this project felt similar to coding in C, with only a few JS-specific syntaxes and tricks that wouldn't work in a C-like language.
 My previous experiences with C, C++, and Rust made this a relatively smooth and quick project.

-My biggest concern is if the code is idiomatic; I will be able to better evaluate this as I learn more JavaScript.
+My biggest concern was if the code was idiomatic; I asked in The Odin Project's Discord server and was given positive feedback, with notes about the use of prefix `++` instead of postfix.
+My C/C++ experiences would dictate that I use the prefix operator as I did, but ultimately, if I were working in a company using JS, I would tend to match their codebase's standard (unless they are keen on adjusting this everywhere, knowing it could break expected behavior if not done carefully).